andijakl/universal-beacon/README.md

 ## Background - Bluetooth Beacons

 Bluetooth Low Energy / LE (BLE) allows objects to be discovered - for example, it enables your phone to connect to a heart rate belt or a headset.
 A Bluetooth Beacon does not connect to your phone; instead, it continuously transmits small amounts of data - no matter if someone is listening or not.
-The efficient nature of Bluetooth Smart ensures that the battery of a beacon nevertheless lasts several months.
+The efficient nature of Bluetooth ensures that the battery of a beacon nevertheless lasts several months.

 Phones and apps can react to Bluetooth Beacons - e.g., to trigger specific actions when the user is close to a physical location.
 In contrast to GPS, this works even indoors and has a much better accuracy.

 To differentiate between different beacons and to give each one a unique meaning in your virtual world, beacons send out information packages.
 These are formatted according to a certain specification.
 While the general way of broadcasting these information packages is standardized by the Bluetooth Core specification, the beacon package contents are not.
-Windows 10 comes with APIs to receive Bluetooth LE advertisements, but does not contain an SDK to work with common beacon protocols.
+Platforms like Windows 10 come with APIs to receive Bluetooth LE advertisements, but does not contain an SDK to work with common beacon protocols.

 ## The Universal Beacon Library

-Provides an easy way for Universal Windows Apps (for Windows 10) to manage beacons and to parse their information packages.
+Provides an easy way for C#/.NET apps to manage beacons and to parse their information packages.

 As a developer, you only have to feed the received Bluetooth advertisements into the library - it will analyze, cluster and parse the contents, so that you can easily access the latest data from each individual beacon.